directus-labs/guest-authoring/copy-this-template-directory/index.md

 }

 ```

 - `accessTokenKey` and `refreshTokenKey`: These are static constants representing the keys used to store access and refresh tokens in UserDefaults.
 - `saveToken(_:)`: This static method takes an access token as input and saves it to UserDefaults using the `accessTokenKey`.
 - `saveRefreshToken(_:)`: This static method takes a refresh token as input and saves it to UserDefaults using the `refreshTokenKey`.
 - `getToken()`: This static method retrieves the access token stored in UserDefaults using the `accessTokenKey`.
 It returns an optional String representing the access token.
 - `getRefreshToken()`: This static method retrieves the refresh token stored in UserDefaults using the `refreshTokenKey`.
 It returns an optional String representing the refresh token.

 ## PostView

-Create a new file named PostView.swift.
-This code fetches and displays the current posts by users by sending a `GET` request.
+Create a new file named `PostView.swift`.
+This code fetches and displays the current posts by users by sending a GET request.

 ``` swift
 import SwiftUI